plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Lists variation categories.
+Lists the categories linked to a variation.
 The ID of the variation must be specified.

 ##### <strong>Parameters</strong>